Kalangi Nathar: Works

+Last part of life

+Kalangi nathar decided to enter into samadhi in seclusion for 3000 years.
+He summoned bhoganathar telepathically from Tamilnadu to China to take over his mission.
+Bhoganathar traveled by sea, following the trade route.
+After Kalagi Nathar entered into trance, Bhoganathar assumed his teaching mission to the chinese.
+Kalanginathar attained the immortal state at the ago of 315.

 Identification with other saints

 Kamalamuni

 Kalangi Nathar is often believed to be the same as the saint Kamalamuni.
 In the 63rd song of Kamalamuni Suthiram 76, a line states "Kamalamuni alias Kalangi".

 The following information is available about Sri Kamalamuni in the book Bogar 7000 written by Bhogar.